Recordings by Diane Taraz

-Diane's albums are available on the CD Baby website.
+Diane's recordings are available on the CD Baby website.
 Click the logo (right) to view all of the recordings.
-Of course, the albums are also listed on Amazon and iTunes, as well as other outlets.
+Of course, the recordings are also listed on Amazon and iTunes, as well as other outlets.
 To order directly, contact us.

 Below, click [ VIEW ] for the songs on each album.
 Listen to samples on CD Baby, and buy as you wish!
 For album notes and reviews, click an album title.
 Thanks!

 Diane's first CD enjoyed critical praise and widespread airplay on folk stations across the country.
 It features the well-loved "Raisin Pie" and includes the incomparable fiddling of Johnny Cunningham.